 Amy Brown’s chief research interest is the treatment of gender in literature.
 She holds a BA and an M. Phil from the University of Sydney, and a PhD from the University of Geneva, which she completed in 2018.
 Her doctoral thesis focused on literary representations of opposite-sex friendships in Middle English and Anglo-Norman texts.

 Emma Depledge holds a BA in English and an MA in English Literary Research from the University of Leicester, England.
 She has also studied at L’Università di Torino, Italy.
 Her PhD thesis, completed in 2012, is entitled ‘Shakespeare Alterations of the Exclusion Crisis, 1678-1682: Politics, Rape, and Authorship’ (http://archive-ouverte.unige.ch/unige:20357).
-She is now as Assistant Professor at the University of Neuchâtel (see here).
+She is now Professor at the University of Neuchâtel (see here).

 Susanna Gebhardt received her BA and MA in 2006 in English Literature, and her Masters of Literature in Shakespearean Studies in 2007 from the University of St. Andrews, Scotland.
 Her research interests include early modern literacy, and the visual culture of early seventeenth-century London.
 She did a PhD at the University of Geneva from 2007 to 2013, with a thesis exploring wall-writing, single-sided printing, paper reuse, and shop-signs (http://archive-ouverte.unige.ch/unige:28679).